evalarumbe/fretboard-modes/README.md

 # CSS pipeline

-This `package.json` file contains handy scripts that process CSS from dev to production as follows:
+The included `package.json` file contains handy scripts that process CSS from dev to production as follows:

 Sass => CSS => Autoprefixed CSS for whichever browsers you want to support